gusibis/Crowdfunding_ETL/README.md

 7. Import each CSV file into its corresponding SQL table.
 8. Verify that each table has the correct data by running a SELECT statement for each.

+When looking at the basic diagram in github click on 'Code' instead of 'Preview' to view the diagram as intended.